Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Definitions and Notations

+The domain adaptation theory~\cite{ben2010theory} proves that the empirical target risk $\epsilon_{T}$ is upper-bounded by three terms: a) the combined error of the ideal joint hypothesis on the source and target domains, which is assumed to be small so that domain adaptation can be achieved; b) the empirical source-domain error, and c) the divergence measured between source and target domains.
+All VUDA methods attempt to minimize $\epsilon_{T}$ by minimizing the third term and/or the second term which would be discussed in detail in subsequent Sections.

 While the above definition can be viewed as a general scenario of VUDA, it could be too challenging to tackle.
 Therefore, existing works would normally apply certain constraints or assumptions towards the general scenario to form scenarios that could be better tackled.
-The most common scenario is the closed-set VUDA scenario, which sets the below constraints and assumptions: \begin{itemize} \item There would be only $M_{S}=1$ video source domain and only $M_{T}=1$ target domain (superscripts $k$ and $r$ are therefore omitted for simplicity). \item Both the source domain videos $\mathcal{D}_{S}$ and the source model $G_{S}(.;\theta_{S})$ are accessible. \item The source and target domain videos share the same label space (i.e.,~$\mathcal{Y}_{S}=\mathcal{Y}_{T}$ and $|\mathcal{C}_{S}|=|\mathcal{C}_{T}|$). \item The source and target domain videos share the same model (i.e.,~$G_{S}(.;\theta_{S})=G_{T}(.;\theta_{T})$. \item The video-based task to be performed is assumed to be the human action recognition task. \end{itemize} Based on the constraints and assumptions for the closed-set VUDA scenario, notations would be simplified while the superscripts $k, r$ are omitted and the joint label space $\mathcal{Y}$ contains $\mathcal{C}$ classes.
+The most common scenario is the closed-set VUDA scenario, which sets the below constraints and assumptions: \begin{itemize} \item There would be only $M_{S}=1$ video source domain and only $M_{T}=1$ target domain (superscripts $k$ and $r$ are therefore omitted for simplicity). \item Both the source domain videos $\mathcal{D}_{S}$ and the source model $G_{S}(.;\theta_{S})$ are accessible. \item The source and target domain videos share the same label space (i.e.,~$\mathcal{Y}_{S}=\mathcal{Y}_{T}$ and $|\mathcal{C}_{S}|=|\mathcal{C}_{T}|$). \item The domain shift between the source and target domains is categorized as covariate shift~\cite{sugiyama2007covariate}, where $p(V_{S})\neq p(V_{T})$ but $p(y_{S}|V_{S})=p(y_{T}|V_{T})$. \item The source and target domain videos share the same model (i.e.,~$G_{S}(.;\theta_{S})=G_{T}(.;\theta_{T})$. \item The video-based task to be performed is assumed to be the human action recognition task. \end{itemize} Based on the constraints and assumptions for the closed-set VUDA scenario, notations would be simplified while the superscripts $k, r$ are omitted and the joint label space $\mathcal{Y}$ contains $\mathcal{C}$ classes.